singerdmx/flutter-quill/README.md

 ## Configuration

 The `QuillToolbar` class lets you customise which formatting options are available.
-[Sample Page] provided sample code for advanced usage and configuration.
+[Sample Page] provides sample code for advanced usage and configuration.

 ## Web